ytatus94/Real_Lepton_Efficiency/README.md

 # Real_Lepton_Efficiency
 This is the new real lepton efficiency framework.

+v07.
+Correct background subtraction.
+1. In the ytBackground_subtraction.C:
+1a.
+Fix the bug when N_sig = 0.
+1b.
+Add the error propagation.
+1c.
+Finalize the background subtraction.
+1d.
+Fix the norm < 0 bug which happens on 10 < pT < 15 and 0 < eta < 0.8.
+Add a patch to fix it.
+2. Add function to save plots in ytPlots.C..
+3. Add variations in run_bkg_subtraction.sh.

 v06.
 Add skim
 1. Add yt_skim in LinkDef.h
 2. Add new skim class: yt_skim.